Affordable High-Risk Homeowners Insurance

 Smart Ways to Trim Your Premium

 Upgrading to fire-resistant roofing, installing smart leak detectors, or improving electrical systems can qualify you for credits.
-Before deciding, compare wildfire home insurance to see real savings per upgrade.
+Before deciding which project to tackle first, review how carriers weigh each upgrade across high-risk markets and compare specialized wildfire and storm coverage in our bundled auto and home insurance overview .

 FAQ – High-Risk Homeowners Insurance

-High-risk homes—whether perched in wildfire country, near a flood-prone river, or simply sporting an aging roof—still qualify for competitive coverage if you know which endorsements and mitigation steps carriers reward.
-Use the answers below to see how insurers price these factors and what you can do to keep premiums from spiraling.
+High-risk homes—whether perched in wildfire country, near a flood-prone river, on a windy coast, or simply sporting an aging roof—still qualify for competitive coverage if you know which endorsements and mitigation steps carriers reward.
+Use the answers below to understand how insurers price these factors and what you can do to keep premiums from spiraling.

 What makes a home “high-risk”?

-Homes in wildfire areas, floodplains, with old roofs or past water/mold claims often fall into the high-risk category.
+Homes in wildfire areas, floodplains, coastal wind corridors, or neighborhoods with elevated crime—plus those with old roofs, outdated systems, or past water/mold claims—often fall into the high-risk category for insurers.

 Can I bundle a high-risk home with auto coverage?